Bragg wrestling with whether to allow Trump to avoid ‘perp walk’

 The questions about how to treat Trump, if, as many expect, he becomes a criminal defendant in coming days, has emerged as a central issue in the ongoing negotiations between Bragg’s office and city and federal law enforcement agencies, including the U.S. Secret Service, which is charged with protecting the safety of former presidents.

-There has long been a standard protocol for white collar defendants charged with felony crimes in New York City that they are brought into a courthouse in lower Manhattan for processing.
-Once there, defendants are held in a jail cell while authorities begin the process of fingerprinting them, taking their mug shots, and then escorting them, almost always in handcuffs, down a hallway on another floor to a courtroom in full view of cameras and the media, the proverbial perp walk.
+It has long been standard protocol for white-collar defendants charged with felony crimes in New York City that they are brought into a courthouse in lower Manhattan for processing.
+Once there, defendants are held in a jail cell, while authorities begin the process of fingerprinting them, taking their mug shots, and then escorting them, almost always in handcuffs, down a hallway on another floor to a courtroom in full view of cameras and the media — the proverbial "perp walk."

-But city officials acknowledge the normal rules may not apply to Trump.
-The purported purpose of jailing and then handcuffing the defendants is to prevent them from fleeing — a scenario that would be highly unlikely, if not impossible, for someone as well-known as Trump.
+But city officials acknowledge that the normal rules may not apply to Trump.
+The purported purpose of jailing and then handcuffing the defendants is to prevent them from fleeing, a scenario that would be highly unlikely, if not impossible, for someone as well-known as Trump.

 “This is not normal,” said the source familiar with the ongoing negotiations.
 “This is somebody who has a protective detail.”
-The Secret Service, the source added, has a “great argument” that it would be literally impossible for Trump to flee the scene inside a New York City courthouse when he will be surrounded by federal agents.
+The Secret Service, the source added, has a “great argument” that it would be literally impossible for Trump to flee the scene inside a New York City courthouse, when he will be surrounded by federal agents.

 On the other hand, Bragg and the prosecutors in his office have made it clear they intend to treat Trump as they would any other defendant.
-So ultimately, the source said, it will be Bragg’s decision on whether he wants to play hardball and force Trump to undergo standard procedures, or make special accommodations for an individual who will be the first former president of the United States to be charged with criminal conduct.
+So ultimately, the source said, it will be Bragg’s decision whether he wants to play hardball and force Trump to undergo standard procedures, or to make special accommodations for an individual who would be the first former president of the United States to be charged with criminal conduct.

-On Monday, at the request of Trump’s lawyers, Robert Costello — a lawyer who once represented Trump’s chief accuser, Michael Cohen — spent several hours before the grand jury challenging aspects of his former client’s account of paying $130,000 to porn star Stormy Daniels during the closing weeks of the 2016 presidential campaign to keep her from talking about an alleged one-night sexual fling ten years earlier.
+On Monday, at the request of Trump’s lawyers, Robert Costello — a lawyer who once represented Trump’s chief accuser, Michael Cohen — spent several hours before the grand jury challenging aspects of his former client’s account of paying $130,000 to the porn star Stormy Daniels in the closing weeks of the 2016 presidential campaign, to keep her from talking about an alleged one-night sexual fling 10 years earlier.

-But even though they had Cohen on standby as a potential rebuttal witness, Bragg’s prosecutors never called him — a possible indication they didn’t feel Costello made any dent in their case.
+Although they had Cohen on standby as a potential rebuttal witness, Bragg’s prosecutors did not call on him — a possible indication that they didn’t feel Costello made any dent in their case.

-As a result, the source said, the grand jury could vote to indict Trump this week with the former president making an appearance for booking and his arraignment in New York either Thursday or Friday.
-The source added, however, in view of the complicated logistics, the indictment and arraignment could “slip” to next week.
+As a result, the source said, the grand jury could vote to indict Trump this week, with the former president making an appearance for booking and his arraignment in New York either on Thursday or Friday.
+The source added, however, that in view of the complicated logistics, the indictment and arraignment could “slip” to next week.

-In the meantime, the source said, New York City police are ramping up security amid heightened concerns in light of Trump’s call for his supporters to “protest” any indictment.
+In the meantime, the source said, New York City police are ramping up security, amid heightened concerns in light of Trump’s call for his supporters to “protest” any indictment.